GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 icon: fa fa-book
 ---

-Before thinking about using GameChanger you need to install some dependencies usefull for the next steps.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before thinking about using GameChanger you need to install a few dependencies which are required for the next steps.
 We consider that Node.js is installed on your machine.

 ## Installation
 ### Angular CLI and generators

-The Command-Line Interface (CLI) of Angular is required to run the generators which are based on an Angular Schematic.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Command-Line Interface (CLI) of Angular is required to run the generators which are based on an Angular Schematic.
 To install it globally with npm, use the following command :

 ```bash
 npm install -g @angular/cli@latest